Katherine Hancock Goode

-Katherine Hancock Goode (1872–1928) was a teacher, teacher educator, administrator, and state legislator in Illinois.
-John Paul Goode (1852–1932), a professor of Geography at the University of Chicago, was her husband.
+Katherine Hancock Goode (1872–1928) was an American educator, administrator, and state legislator in Illinois.
+John Paul Goode (1852–1932), a professor of geography at the University of Chicago, was her husband.
 The Minnesota Historical Society has a photo of her and her husband.

 She was born in Kellogg, Minnesota.
 She and Flora Sylvester Cheney were politically active.
 A park bench commemorates them.
-Cheney campaigned for Charles E. Merriam.

 Goode campaigned for civil rights including voting rights for women.
 She also advocated for an eight-hour workday, women on juries, and better conditions for incarcerated women.